DigitizeSoftware/angular-bootstrap-layout/README.md

 # angular-bootstrap-layout
 Lightweight AngularJS directives for better Bootstrap layout development experience.

+**NB!
+This project is currently in the design phase so not much from the source code is actually available.**

 The idea behind this project is to create a set of lightweight Angular directives that will help build Bootstrap layout faster and with less boilerplate.
 Example:
 ```html